abrownstein2022/oop-team-profile-gen/README.md

 1. all ones - auttomatic numbering
 Feattures for *future* development
  -->
-**The main features in this project are:**<br>
+**The main features found in this project are:**<br>
-1. Uses Express.js and uuid
+1. Uses node.js, fs (file system), inquirer v8.2.4 and Jest.
-1. Deployed on Heroku
-1. GET, POST and DELETE routes for retrieving, adding and deleteing note data
-1. Dates-fns to format the order date in vieworder.handlebars (https://date-fns.org/)
+1. Contains a demonstration video and example screenshots.
+1. Uses regex validation for email address.
+1. Validates that all other user input values entered are not empty.
+1. Tests all conditions of the application from code in the _tests_ folder, using Jest.
+1. Attractive web page design with flexboxes/cards setup
-1. Necessary folder structure
+1. Proper folder structure
 1. Professional README

 ## How-to-Contribute